The Neat and Tidy Man

 Why Do Beard Balms Contain Beeswax?

 Low‑percentage beeswax isn’t intended to set whiskers in place.
-Its main purpose is to give the balm its texture.
-Without it, the mixture would melt into a soup.
+Its purpose is to give the balm its texture.

-These thicken and solidify the balm while helping to lock conditioners into the hair shaft without the beard appearing greasy.
+These thicken and solidify the product while helping lock moisture into the hair without leaving a greasy finish.

 Mustache Wax